orapouso/fox-angular-loading/README.md

 ### Attributes

-* **until** - Expression to be evaluated that mantains the element showing until it becomes false.
+* **until** - Expression to be evaluated that keeps the element showing until it becomes true.
 In that case, it hides itself
-* **timeout** - If for any reason the loading element show hide itself after so many seconds have passed.
+* **timeout** - The loading element will hide itself after so many seconds have passed even if the until expression is false

 ### Transclude

 The element supports `transcluding` with anything that shoud be shown until some resource is done loading.
-It could be a simple rotating gif, a complete element with a loading message or nothing at all.
+It could be from simple rotating gif to a complete progress bar, a loading message or nothing at all.

 ### CSS

-You can define a `.loading` class anywhere on your CSS to style the loading element.
-If you don't want to use a transcluding element, it could be a styled background gif.
+You can define a `.loading` class anywhere in your CSS to style the loading element.
+If you don't want to use a transcluding element, it could be a simple background gif.

 ## Contributing

-Clone the repo, npm install, bower install, grunt test
+Clone the repo, npm install, grunt dev and start coding